What Are ETA and ETIAS, Europe’s New Visa-Waiver Programs?

 When does ETA go into effect?

-Travelers with passports from the US, Canada, and most other non-European countries can apply as soon as November 27, 2024, and will need to have an ETA to enter the UK as of January 8, 2025.
+Travelers with passports from the US, Canada, and most other non-European countries can now apply for an ETA, and will need to show one to enter the UK as of January 8, 2025.
 (EU passport holders won't need an ETA to enter the UK until April 2, 2025.)

 For more information, and to apply, see the UK government's ETA page.
 You may find it easiest to apply via the UK ETA app.